aloaah/HR-Analytics/README.md

 Ps: we could iterate between the steps depending on our objectives and the result of each step..

 ### a.
 Preprocessing  <a name="preprocessing">
+	#### Concatenation of aug_train and aug_test

+* Since we have the `aug_train` dataset that contains the `target`, which is `not the case` with the `aug_test` dataset, which, as mentioned, will be used for submission and the dataset is `unbalanced`.
+Most features are categorical (nominal, ordinal, binary), some with high cardinality.
+Imputation of missing data may be part of our pipeline. **`We will need to concatenate the aug_train and aug_test data`**.
+Otherwise, we may run into problems if there is a categorical attribute whose values are not all present in the `aug_train` and `aug_test` data.

+* We will `isolate the target column` and perform the necessary processing (Imputation, encoding, ...) on the `concatenated aug_train and aug_test` after that we will separate them again into `train` and `test` just like they were at the beginning.

+* After processing the `concatenated sets` and separating them to recover the original data set with the same dimensions, we will bring the `target column back to the preprocessed train set` and use it to create three different sets for TRINING, TEST and VALIDATION. for the modeling part

 ### b.
 Modeling  <a name="modeling">